 HIGHER ORDER THINKING SKILLS - Universal access to the internet by our students has changed the equation of how they learn, whether we, as educators, are ready for this change or not.
 Unlike the traditional teaching and learning experience, with the Project Based methodology students are gaining knowledge experientially.
 Rather than feeding the students disconnected facts to be regurgitated on a test, Project Teachers coach the students to apply that knowledge to real world situations which engenders Higher Order Thinking Skills like evaluation, synthesis, and analysis.
 Many of the videos on the Guerilla Educators blog authentically demonstrate HOTS in Action.

 Hallmark 7: TECHNOLOGY/21ST CENTURY SKILLS - Technology is the #2 pencil of the 21st century.
 As such, any good Service Learning project will be embedded with a wide array of real-world technology-based applications.
+We still, by and large, teach interminably about how to use tech applications with our students.
+Well, that ship has sailed given the fact that the younger we are, the greater our ability to use technology in an agile way.
+So now, more than ever we need an educational paradigm shift away from learning how to use technology and towards using it.

 Hallmark 8: THE TEACHABLE MOMENT - Agile educators nimbly take advantage of those "off the curriculum grid" spontaneous learning opportunities when they occur.
 These teachable moments are powerful opportunities for effective, authentic teaching and learning to take place.
 Being able to identify and use real-time teachable moments is one of those transcendent qualities that good educators possess.
 Click here to see two examples of teachable moments in real-time.